Match-Tech-Tamirat/hello-world/README.md

 This repository is built step by step in the tutorial.

-It now included steps for guthub
+It now included steps for github

 # Git GitHub, Bitbucket and GitLab Flow,